Forceea/Forceea-data-factory/README.md

 For the Salesforce DX enthusiasts, the dx folder includes all Salesforce DX components.

 The upcoming release 1.3 (April 2018) will provide the following new features:
+* Asynchronous process to insert an unlimited number of records of a single SObject using concurrent queueable jobs.
+* Asynchronous process to insert/delete an unlimited number of records of many SObjects using chaining queueable jobs.
+* Asynchronous process to delete up to 50 million records of a single SObject using an optional WHERE clause.
-* Support for the data population of Salesforce DX scratch orgs, producing the same random records for each scratch org
+* Support for the data population of Salesforce DX scratch orgs, producing the same random records for each scratch org.
-* Creation of random phone numbers
+* Creation of random phone numbers.
 * Ability to copy a field of a lookup record, e.g. to include the account Name in the opportunity Name field.

 Your feedback is very important and always welcome.
 Please send your email to mitrakisn@gmail.com